 - Automatic scrolling dragging while pressing the middle mouse button shifts the view. - Paste clipboard pressing the middle mouse button inserts the contents of the "Selection clipboard" at the cursor position.
 The "Selection clipboard" is independent of the normal clipboard that you use by Edit > Copy/Cut/Paste or their respective keyboard shortcuts.
-Clipboard and "Selection clipboard" can contain different contents at the same time.
-Function Clipboard Selection clipboard Copy content Edit > Copy $Control + C$ Select text, table, or object.
-Paste content Edit > Paste Control+V pastes at the cursor position.
+The clipboard and "Selection clipboard" can contain different contents at the same time.
+Function Clipboard Selection clipboard Copy content Edit > Copy Control+C Select text, table, or object.
+Paste content Edit &gt; Paste Control+V pastes at the cursor position.
 Clicking the middle mouse button pastes at the mouse pointer position.
 Pasting into another document No effect on the clipboard contents.
 The last marked selection is the content of the selection clipboard.
-Print options On the OpenOffice.org - Print page, set the print options to suit your default printer and your most common printing method.
-In the Printer warnings section near the bottom of the page (Figure 7), you can choose whether to be warned if the paper size or orientation specified in your document does not match the paper size or orientation available for your printer.
+Print Options On the OpenOffice-Print page, set the print options to suit your default printer and your most common printing method.

+Figure 7: Choosing general printing options to apply to all AOO components In the Printer warnings section near the bottom of the page, you can choose whether to be warned if the paper size or orientation specified in your document does not match the paper size or orientation available for your printer.
 Having these warnings turned on can be quite helpful, particularly if you work with documents produced by people in other countries where the standard paper size is different from yours.
 Tip If your printouts are incorrectly placed on the page or chopped off at the top, bottom, or sides or the printer is refusing to print, the most likely cause is page-size incompatibility.

-Figure 7.
-Choosing general printing options to apply to all OOo components Path options On the OpenOffice.org - Paths page, you can change the location of files associated with, or used by, OOo to suit your working situation.
-In a Windows system, for example, you might want to store documents by default somewhere other than My Documents.
+Path Options On the OpenOffice-Paths page, you can change the location of files associated with, or used by, AOO to suit your working situation.
+In a Windows system, for example, you might want to store documents by default somewhere other than Documents.
 To make changes, select an item in the list shown in Figure 8 and click Edit.
 On the Select Paths dialog (not shown), add or delete folders as required, and then click OK to return to the Options dialog.
 Note that many items can have at least two paths listed: one to a shared folder (which might be on a network) and one to a user-specific folder (normally on the user's personal computer).
-Tip You can use the entries in the OpenOffice.org - Paths dialog to compile a list of files, such as those containing AutoText, that you need to back up or copy to another computer.
+Tip You can use the entries in the OpenOffice-Paths dialog to compile a list of files, such as those containing AutoText, that you need to back up or copy to another computer.

-Figure 8.
-Viewing the paths of files used by OOo Color options On the OpenOffice.org - Colors page (Figure 9), you can specify colors to use in OOo documents.
+Figure 8: Viewing the paths of files used by AOO Color Options On the OpenOffice-Colors page, you can specify colors to use in AOO documents.
 You can select a color from a color table, edit an existing color, or define new colors.
-These colors will then be available in color selection palettes in OOo.
+These colors will then be available in color selection palettes in AOO.

-Figure 9.
-Defining colors to use in color palettes in OOo To modify a color:
+Figure 9: Defining colors to use in color palettes in AOO To modify a color: